Central Virginia II

 (1732 - unknown), near Skinquarter ?

 After Fort Christanna was abandoned, the Saponi Indians went to live with the main group of Catawba Indians in South Carolina.
-When they later returned to Virginia, they found their former 1677 treaty lands sold off to settlers.
+When they later returned to Virginia, they found their former 1677 treaty lands sold off to white settlers.
 They then established a town/fort somewhere on the Appomattox River, possibly located on Sappony Creek in western Chesterfield County.
 The town was abandoned after a few years, with the Indians moving north (with the remaining Tutelos) to Pennsylvania (eventually to New York with the Cayugas), or south to North Carolina.

 High Bridge Defenses